rich-iannone/stationaRy/README.md

 ```

 Suppose you’d like to collect several years of met data from a
-particular station and fetch only the observations that meet some
+particular station and fetch only the observations that meet some set of
-condition.
+conditions.
 Here’s an example of obtaining temperatures above 15 degrees
 Celsius from the high-altitude `"JUVVASSHOE"` station in Norway and
 adding a column with temperatures in degrees Fahrenheit.